do-me/LBSN-Dashboard/README.md

 Find the supplementary repo [here](https://github.com/do-me/LBSN-Thesis) or watch the [videos](https://github.com/do-me/LBSN-Thesis/tree/main/videos)!

 A location-based social network dashboard for privacy-aware analysis based on [LBSN structure](https://lbsn.vgiscience.org/), a Docker-based Postgres HyperLogLog implementation from Dunkel, Löchner, Krumpe et al. for LBSN analysis.
-Developed for my [Master's thesis](https://github.com/do-me/LBSN-Thesis).
+More info [here](https://github.com/do-me/LBSN-Thesis).

 **Disclaimer: This is a prototype for research purposes and not thought for production (subject to SQL-injection)!**